Tallest Building By Roof Height in New York

 The Public has Mixed Feelings

-Here are a couple of renderings of the new supertall.
-Public opinion on the construction is mixed, and it seems some love it while others can’t stand it.
+Here are a couple of renderings of the new super-tall building.
+Public opinion on the construction is mixed, with those who love it and those who can’t stand it.

 As you can see, the architecture will definitively change the current cityscape with its distinctive design, right near the Grand Central Terminal – the heart of New York City.
 It seems many people are partial to the Chrysler Building, which will be “dwarfed” by the new building’s height and girth.
 Plus, there are always different perspectives when it comes to modern design, especially when the ultra-modern style will sit between a 108-year-old building (Grand Central) and a 91-year-old building (Chrysler).
 But one thing people should know about this development is that it also will provide hundreds of millions of dollars that will go towards transportation and infrastructure improvements.
-According to Bloomberg, a statement from Keith Powers, a city council member, states that this additional money is allocated to help pay for a new 5,000 ft² transit hall, a new subway entrance on East 42nd Street, 25,000 ft² of public terraces that wrap around the building and 10,000 ft² of retail space, in a transit hub that 70% of NYC commuters live within an hour of.
+According to a statement from city council member, Keith Powers, in Bloomberg, this additional money is allocated to help pay for a new 5,000 ft² transit hall, a new subway entrance on East 42nd Street, 25,000 ft² of public terraces that wrap around the building, and 10,000 ft² of retail space in a transit hub that 70% of NYC commuters live within an hour of.
 Sometimes progress means a little “quid pro quo” action.
 Definitely something significant to keep in mind.

-This unit is listed at $14.9 million and has 3 bedrooms and 3.5 bathrooms within 3,073 ft².
+This unit is listed at $33.9 million and has 4 bedrooms and 4.5 bathrooms within 3,073 ft².
 The open kitchen features custom cabinetry by Smallbone of Devizes and Miele appliances.
 Home features 11’7″ high ceilings and floor-to-ceiling glass throughout, this exquisite building sits on Billionaire’s Row and is minutes from Central Park.
-Unit 79W sits 800 feet high, giving its owner stunning views and killer sunsets on the Hudson River.
+Unit 97E sits 1,000 feet high, giving its owner stunning views and killer sunsets on the Hudson River.
 This luxury market in NYC is hot and really doesn’t seem to be slowing down too much, yet.
 New York City is the thriving metropolis of America, and the heart of Manhattan still beats strong.
 If you’ve always wanted to live or invest on Billionaire’s Row, in the Concrete Jungle – this may be your chance to live that life!

 Rochelle Harris is a passionate writer originally from Phoenix, AZ. who credits her success to integrity and determination.
 She has a great sense of humor, loves music and her family, and writes fiction and poetry in her spare time.
 She is excited about the New York experience and lifestyle!
 Follow Rochelle on Twitter at @LinguisticAnRky or get in touch at [email protected]